PySimpleSQL/pysimplesql/README.md

 ```
 As you can see, the @Database.record() convenience function simplifies making record controls that adhere to the
 PySimpleSQL naming convention of Table.field.
 In fact, there is even more you can do with this.
 The @Database.record()
-function can take a PySimpleGUI control element as a parameter as well, overriding the defaul Input() element.
+function can take a PySimpleGUI™ control element as a parameter as well, overriding the defaul Input() element.
 See this code which creates a combobox instead:
 ```python
 ss.record('Restaurant', 'fkType', sg.Combo)]